dbmdz/wolpi/docs/extensions.md

 - Only changes to the *source files* are picked up.
 If you make modifications to your `package.json` or `pyproject.toml`, you will have to restart Wolpi to have them take effect.
+- If you want live reload for single-file extensions mounted into a container, you must mount the parent directory of the extension into the container, and not just the file itself to get live reloading to work

 === "JavaScript"
     - The `npm` executable used must be at least version 10.